Mackieftw/FileMaster/README.md

 # FileMaster
-File master allows for the finding, sorting and moving of files.
+File master allows for the finding, moving and deleting of files.

 More information after initial commit.